grafi-tt/sayhisort/README.md

 To the author's best knowledge, there's no room of improvement here.

-### Sorting blocks

-This phase also takes quite noticeable time.

-(TODO: write something better.
-It's selection sort on the permuted blocks of sequence ys.
-I think the algorithm is quite basic.
-I feel some empirical improvement is still possible...)

-### Searching unique keys

-This overhead heavily depends on input data.
-For RandomFew benchmark MostEqual benchmark, it's large.
-For random input, it's acceptable.
-(So the current implementation strategy to search O(√N) unique keys in single step seems to be OK.)

-(TODO: Some unrolling experiment didn't show improvement.
-Try skipping equal keys.)

 ### Sorting short sequences

-This phase takes non-neglible time, but anyway it takes only O(len) time.
+This phase takes non-neglible time, but anyway it takes only O(N) time.

 When the sequence length is less than or equals to 8, odd-even sort is used.
 (Don't confuse with Batcher's odd-even merge sort.)
 It's stable and friendly to superscalar execution.

 The loop calling odd-even sort is optimized to reduce overhead of dispatching specialized odd-even sort routines.
-Further optimization likely broats-up inlined code size, so the author is reluctant to explore this direction.
+Further optimization likely bloats-up inlined code size, so the author is reluctant to explore this direction.

 ### Sorting unique keys

 This phase takes negligible time, so it isn't worth of micro-optimization.
+Let K be the number of unique keys collected, which is at most 2√N.

-For de-interleaving imitation buffer, bin-sorting is used if data buffer can be used as auxiliary space.
-Otherwise novel O(NlogN) algorithm is used, that iteratively rotate skewed parts.
+To de-interleave imitation buffer, bin-sorting is used if data buffer can be used as a auxiliary space.
+Otherwise novel O(K logK) algorithm is used, that iteratively rotate skewed parts.
 See comments of `DeinterleaveImitation` for detail.

 For sorting data buffer, ShellSort with [Ciura's gap sequence](https://en.wikipedia.org/wiki/Shellsort#Computational_complexity) is used.
-In practice it's very fast.
-From theoretical viewpoint, it's time complexity is O(len) even if ShellSort were O(N^2).
+I's very fast in practice.
+From theoretical viewpoint, time complexity is O(N) even if ShellSort were O(K^2).
 Actual worst-case time complexity is likely much better.

 ### Rotation sub-algorithm

-Use [Helix rotation](https://github.com/scandum/rotate#helix-rotation) for large data, because of it's simple control flow and cache friendliness.
-Switch to triple reversal when data becomes small, to avoid integer modulo operation in Helix rotation.
+Uses [Helix rotation](https://github.com/scandum/rotate#helix-rotation) for large data, because of it's simple control flow and cache friendliness.
+Switches to triple reversal when data becomes small, to avoid integer modulo operation in Helix rotation.

 Though some improvement might be possible, significant speed-up is seemingly difficult.